 Coronavirus Information and Resources

-This page is set up to share up-to-date information and links to a variety of resources for you.
+This page is set up to share up-to-date information and links to a variety of resources (general, industry and business) for you.

 Our industry wants to ensure the safety and well-being of our guests but also our thousands of employees that work in this industry.
-Please see the sanitizing, PPE and other COVID-19 related services offered our allied members at the bottom of this page.
+Please see the sanitizing, PPE and other COVID-19 related services offered our allied members and also listed at the bottom of this page.